MSSkowron/GoPriceFetcherMicro/README.md

-﻿# GoPriceFetcherMicro
+﻿# PriceFetcherMicro

-GoPriceFetcherMicro is a simple application written in Go language to fetch cryprocurrencies price.
+PriceFetcherMicro is a microservice written in Go to fetch cryprocurrencies price. \
 Prices are currently hard coded in server.go file.
-There are currently two available: BTC and ETH.
+There are currently two available: BTC and ETH. \
-REST Server is running on port 3000 while gRPC server is running on port 4000.
+REST Server is listening on port 3000, while gRPC server is listening on port 4000.

 ## Technologies